 The Cape Wrath Trail proved to be three weeks of some of the best hiking I’ve done in my life.
 Now I’m going to let you know how to take on Scotland’s most challenging long-distance trail yourself!

 First off, Scotland’s Cape Wrath Trail can’t really be called a trail in the traditional sense.
 Firstly because it is more of an unofficial collection of smaller trails rather than a marked and advertised trail like the West Highland Way, for example.
 Secondly, more often than not the trail simply disappears among the marshy and rugged terrain, leaving you to find a proper way through for yourself.
 Does this sound good to you?
 Great, let’s keep going.

-Hikers planning to take on the Cape Wrath Trail should be able to fend for themselves in terms of food and other supplies, as well as carry a tent to sleep in.
+Hikers planning to take on the Cape Wrath Trail should be experienced hikers, able to fend for themselves in terms of personal safety, food and supplies and navigation.
+Prepare to carry a tent and sleeping gear.
 While this trail has its share of bothies and other forms of accommodation along the way, they are not numerous enough to provide shelter every night.
 But more on this later.
 Let’s get you started!

 For a detailed guide on shelters found along the Cape Wrath Trail, be sure to check out my CWT Bothy Guide!

 This is probably the most important part of this guide.
 A good preparation will help you tackle most of the issues you’ll be facing along the Cape Wrath Trail, allowing you to focus on the awesome views!
 Just don’t forget to check the ground in front of your feet every now and then…